Munis2003/ChatMate/README.md

 ```
 This will start the application.
 Open a web browser and navigate to http://localhost:3000 to access the website.

-Note: Ensure that you have carefully added the TMDB API key configuration to your .env file.
-If the .env file is not working, add all the API keys and configuration manually.
+Note: Ensure that you have carefully added the Gemini API key configuration to your gemini.jsx file in config folder.

 <hr/>